sjtrny/jitcache/README.md

 # jitcache

-jitcache provides function caching that prevents re-entrant calls.
+Python function caching that prevents re-entrant calls

 Standard caches such as Python's `func_tools.lru_cache` will allow repeated execution of a long-running function until the first successful completion.
 In contract jitcache will block multiple calls until the first is completed, thus avoiding repeated computation.